A Message from the Lady of the Sea

 The man entered the shop and exited moments later with a pack of cigarettes and two bottles of water.

-“God bless,” he said before walking ...Read more
+“God bless,” he said before ...Read more

 The OEA, the Joint, and the Old Turk